 Discover Your Ancestral Past

 Have you ever done your family tree?
 Traced your heritage line back to where it all began?
 I hadn't ever really thought about it seriously until I asked our associate social media editor, Jasmine Fox-Suliaman, who told me about her lifelong dream to research her family's ancestry.
 "I would love to research my family's path, where they came from originally, and how they got here, and then take the same trip they did," she said.
 "I would love to go to those places and follow in their footsteps so I can connect with my heritage and understand all the things that happened before me."
+Start with 23andme and follow the path to discover where you came from.

 Boost Your Financial Fitness